dotnet/docs/docs/framework/winforms/automatic-scaling-in-windows-forms.md

 - The <xref:System.Windows.Forms.Control> class also has several new members that allow it to participate in scaling and to support mixed scaling on the same form.
 Specifically the <xref:System.Windows.Forms.Control.Scale%2A>, <xref:System.Windows.Forms.Control.ScaleChildren%2A>, and <xref:System.Windows.Forms.Control.GetScaledBounds%2A> members support scaling.

 - Support for scaling based upon the screen resolution has been added to complement system font support, as defined by the <xref:System.Windows.Forms.AutoScaleMode> enumeration.
-This mode is compatible with automatic scaling supported by the [!INCLUDE[compact](../../../includes/compact-md.md)] enabling easier application migration.
+This mode is compatible with automatic scaling supported by the .NET Compact Framework enabling easier application migration.

 - Compatibility with layout managers such as <xref:System.Windows.Forms.FlowLayoutPanel> and <xref:System.Windows.Forms.TableLayoutPanel> has been added to the implementation of automatic scaling.